samwell-ho/openpgp-ca/doc/src/keys-publish.md

 ## Export keys into a WKD structure:

-Now that we have an OpenPGP CA instance with two users, we can export WKD data for our organization to the filesystem into the path `/tmp/wkd/`:
+Now that we have an OpenPGP CA instance with two users, we can export the WKD data for our organization to the filesystem into the path `/tmp/wkd/`:

 `$ openpgp-ca -d example.oca wkd export /tmp/wkd/`